 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Harrison-Crawford State Forest lies in the central and extreme southern part of the state, bordering the Ohio River.
 Established in 1932, the forest contains about 24,000 acres of rugged hardwood forest in western Harrison and eastern Crawford counties.
-This working forest is a favorite destination for hunters, horse riders, hikers, fishermen and sightseers.
+This working forest is a favorite destination for sightseers, birdwatchers, hikers, mountain bikers, horse riders, anglers and hunters.
 It is about 2 ½ hours south of Indianapolis, 2 hours east of Evansville, 15 minutes west of Historic Corydon and 45 minutes west of Louisville, Kentucky.
 It surrounds the 2,000 acre O’Bannon Woods State Park (formerly Wyandotte Woods State Recreation Area) which offers a variety of recreational opportunities.
 The state park and state forest here work in a unique partnership, with many of the recreational facilities situated on state forest land but operated by the state park.
 For more information about O’Bannon Woods State Park, click here.